-As we go deeper into the writing journey, many of us reach a point where we feel a mix of curiosity and anxiety about publishing our work.
+As we go deeper into the writing journey, many of us feel a mix of curiosity and anxiety about publishing our work.
 You may want to publish but aren't sure where to begin.
-You may wonder whether your words are ready to submit or whether you're ready for your voice to be out in the world.
+You may wonder if your words are ready to submit or if you're ready for your voice to be out in the world.